aliosciapetrelli/ReLOC/README.md

 Usage
 -----------
 An example can be found in [ReLOC_testmain.cpp](https://github.com/aliosciapetrelli/ReLOC/blob/master/ReLOC_testmain.cpp).

 The algorithm can be evaluated through the benchmark proposed in the same paper.
-The C++ source code of the benchmark can be downloaded from [here](https://github.com/aliosciapetrelli/Pairwise3DRegistrationEvaluation) and applied to ReLOC algorithm as explained in [ReLOC_benchmarkmain.cpp](https://github.com/aliosciapetrelli/ReLOC/blob/master/ReLOC_benchmarkmain.cpp).
+The C++ code of the benchmark can be downloaded from [here](https://github.com/aliosciapetrelli/Pairwise3DRegistrationEvaluation) and applied to ReLOC as explained in [ReLOC_benchmarkmain.cpp](https://github.com/aliosciapetrelli/ReLOC/blob/master/ReLOC_benchmarkmain.cpp).

 Dependencies
 -----------
-The framework requires [VTK](http://www.vtk.org/) and [Generalized-ICP](http://www.robots.ox.ac.uk/~avsegal/generalized_icp.html).
+The framework requires the [VTK](http://www.vtk.org/).

 The code has been tested with VTK 5.10 on Windows 7 and Microsoft Visual Studio 2010.